BrynnikJohnson/CS4337_Project2/devlog.md

 ### Reflection
 I first made the logic to get all of the employees and workstations from the example inputs and put them into lists.
 Next, I created the logic to filter out any idle workstations.
 I then worked on figuring out how many employees should be in each shift.
 In my next session, I will work on assigning the employees to their shifts and work around any constraints they have.
 Overall, I would say this was a pretty lucrative session.

+## May 6, 2026, 7:29 PM
+### Plan for This Session
+* Work on assigning employees to workstations
+* Make sure employees' constraints are met